Alwin-Lin/sw-dev-bootcamp/week1/week1.md

-#Week 1: Introduction to Machine Learning and Teachable Machine
+# Week 1: Introduction to Machine Learning and Teachable Machine

+This week, students will be introduced to the fundamental concepts of machine learning (ML) and get hands-on experience with Teachable Machine, a beginner-friendly tool for creating ML models.
+They will also learn about conditional logic using "if-else" statements.
 ## Objective:
-- Understand the if-else condition
+- Define machine learning and understand its basic principles.
+- Differentiate between supervised, unsupervised, and neural network learning.
+- Build a simple image classification model using Teachable Machine.
-- Understand the basics of machine learning.
+- Grasp the concept of conditional logic using "if-else" statements in JavaScript.
 - Hands-on with (teachablemachine)<https://teachablemachine.withgoogle.com/train/image>
 ## Activities:
 ### What is a if condition in python?